The Future of Liberty with Mitch Daniels

 Mitch Daniels (50:48):

-Well, I didn't expect you to or want you to.
-And if they're inviting you back on a regular basis, there's hope for 'em.
-Amity, I've made it a practice now to close these conversations by asking our guests just to speculate.
-You'll be there to see it.
-I won't.
-But in 2050, will America be more or less free than today?
-And why do you think that?
+Well, I didn’t expect you to, and I wouldn’t want you to.
+And if they’re inviting you back on a regular basis, there’s certainly hope for them.
+Amity, I’ve made it a practice to close these conversations by asking our guests to speculate a bit.
+You’ll be there to see it; I won’t.
+In 2050, do you think America will be more or less free than it is today, and why?

 Well, Mitch always flatters people.
 I doubt I'll be there, but I will be optimistic about 2050.
-I think that particularly because I worked on the Great Depression, nobody ever thought we'd get out of the Great Depression some years 35.
-So I think we'll get out of our confusion too.
-And we've got to train new leaders, not what to think, but how to think.
-And I am so glad to work with Mitch in that endeavor.
+I think that particularly because I worked on the Great Depression, nobody ever thought we'd get out of the Great Depression some years, '35.
+So I think we'll get out of our confusion too, and we've got to train new leaders not what to think, but how to think.
+And I'm so glad to work with Mitch in that endeavor.

 Mitch Daniels (51:47):